After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 1. Dedicated Server

-Get an Ubuntu 16 LTS server from a hosting company (eg. Hetzner.de).
+Get an Ubuntu 16.04 server from a hosting company (eg. Hetzner.de).